Tenhil-GmbH-Co-KG/baumbelt/README.md

 # Utilities

+`baumbelt` contains a bunch of different vanilla and Django-specific helpers.
+If you don't have Django installed, you still can use the vanilla ones.
+Everthing imported from `baumbelt.django` assumes Django to be installed.

 ## EnumContainsMeta

 `baumbelt.enum.EnumContainsMeta` offers a metaclass, that adds the syntactic sugar of member checks.
 The default `Enum` only allows checks for values: